furiosa-ai/furiosa-ai.github.io/v2025.3.0/en/_sources/whatsnew/index.rst

 Furiosa SDK 2025.3.0 Beta3 (2025-08-04)
 =======================================
-The 2025.3.0 release primarily focused on inter-chip tensor parallelism and performance optimizations.
+The 2025.3.0 release primarily focuses on inter-chip tensor parallelism and performance optimizations.
 The efforts have resulted in dramatic performance improvements, including up to 3x throughput increase for Llama 3.1 70B and up to 55% reduction in first-token latency for Llama 3.1 8B.
 This release also introduces support for the Qwen 2 and 2.5 models, as well as W8A16 quantization.